 Students must complete a minimum of 21 credits in required and elective courses to be eligible for graduation.
-In addition to completing the necessary course requirements, all students must meet the criteria for one of the graduation pathways listed above.
+In addition to completing the necessary course requirements, all students must pass the required Ohio end-of-course exams, earning a total of 18 points on required exams.